 Models based on templates identified by sequence similarity remain the most accurate.
-Over the course of the CASP experiments there have heen enormous improvements in this area.
-However, the overall accuracy improvements that we have seen in the first 10 years of CASP onature
+Over the course of the CASP experiments there have been enormous improvements in this area.
+However, the overall accuracy improvements that we have seen in the first 10 years of CASP.

+Contest year

-Contest year Survey (deadline Wednesday, September 7, 2022)
+Register for the Antalya Sies - IIII out the Survey (deadline Wednesday, September 7, 2022)